Corporate Services Contact Us

 • Protecting workplace harmony and peace between management and the workforce

-• Ensuring the cooperation of all departments in industry
+• Ensuring the cooperation of all departments in the industry

-The laborers must be assured fair compensation, wholesome working conditions, acceptable working hours, holiday pay, and access to fundamental essentials of life if we are to create industrial harmony and peace.
+The labourers must be assured fair compensation, wholesome working conditions, acceptable working hours, holiday pay, and access to fundamental essentials of life if we are to create industrial harmony and peace.

 Scope of Industrial Relations

-The following are the scope of the Industrial Relations;
+The following is the scope of the Industrial Relations;

 1. Employment Relationships